 What drew you to this project?

-In terms of the way it explores dementia how do you think it’s different to what an audience might expect and might typically see?
+In terms of how the project looks at dementia, how do you think it might be different or surprising to what people might expect with a dementia story?

 Search the site